List of Trees and Shrubs in Olav's Wood

 From Chatham Islands (South Pacific).

-A relative of the Proteas.
-Genus is from South America and Australia.
+A relative of the proteas from Argentina and Chile.

 - Lonicera involucrata - Twinberry

 - Prunus laurocerasus - Cherry Laurel

 - Rosa - Various roses, including Japanese Rose (Rosa rugosa), extensive areas - white- and pink-flowered forms.

 - Rubus spectabilis - Salmonberry.
 A woody, pink-flowered bramble, with orange to red fruits, from